vdlbk/mimir/README.md

 ## Methods available

-As the project just started, it is quite poor in method.
+As the project just started, it is quite poor in methods.
 Stay tuned for updates !

 | Method Name | Short Description |